sunbird-cb/mentoring/src/api-doc/MentorEd-Docker-Setup-Simplified.md

 ## Enable Citus Extension

+MentorEd relies on PostgreSQL as its core database system.
+To boost performance and scalability, users can opt to enable the Citus extension.
+This transforms PostgreSQL into a distributed database, spreading data across multiple nodes to handle large datasets more efficiently as demand grows.

+For more information about **Citus Data**, [click here.](https://www.citusdata.com/)

 To enable the Citus extension for mentoring and user services, follow these steps.

 1. Create a sub-directory named `mentoring` and download `distributionColumns.sql` into it.